mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Lecture2.md

 ##### 15:00

 When you see the water coming up from the ground, it is called 'whole personality'.
 By which, people are really impressed; and people really want to have, to see such a person.
 It is necessary for us.
 And we have such a capability.
 So, finally, our purpose is just like this.
-That's why it is a conclusion of Genjōkōan.
+That's why it is a conclusion of [Genjokoan](shobogenjo#genjokoan).

 Is that okay?